 We assume that the investors are rational and, therefore, optimize their portfolio holdings according to their preferences, subject to their budget (and possibly some institutional) constraints.
 Using this approach we derive the Capital Asset Pricing Model (CAPM) and discuss its implications for asset pricing and investment-decision making.
 We then assume that assets returns are generated by a finite number of factors and all arbitrage opportunities are exploited, which lead to the Arbitrage Pricing Theory (APT).

-Required Reading: BKM, Chapters 8 (all), 9.1-9.4 and 10 (all) 13.3.
-Optional Reading: BKM, Chapters 9.5 and 9.6
+Required Reading: BKM, Chapters 8 (all), 9 (all), 10 (all), 13.3 and 13.5.